dave-elkan/layers/Readme.md

 		wiring = require('./layers/wiring');
     new Layers(app, __dirname + '/layers', wiring);

-The default layers loaded are controllers and views.
-There must be a directory for each of these layers in your layers directory. i.e. In the above example the controllers will be found at:

-	/path/to/app/layers/controllers
-	/path/to/app/layers/views

-Different or additional layers can be loaded by overriding the default options of the Layers module.

-i.e. To load a directory of code which will serve as the service layer.

-	var Layers = require('layers').Express,
-		wiring = require('./layers/wiring');
-    new Layers(app, __dirname + '/layers', wiring, {
-        layers: [
-            "controllers",
-            "services",
-            "views"
-        ]
-    });

-This will load and instantiate all of the files (with one exception) in the following directories:

-	/path/to/app/layers/controllers
-	/path/to/app/layers/services
-	/path/to/app/layers/views

-## Loading and Instantiation
+## Loading Layers

+Each directory nested immediately within the layers directory defines a layer.

-Each layer directory is recursively searched for files with .js suffix which are then loaded using `require`, instantiated and appended to the app object under the namespace they belong.
+Each of these layer directories are recursively scanned for javascript files which are imported using require.
+The result of the require is inspected for two possibilities:

-i.e. `BookController` is instantiated as a singleton to `app[controllers].bookController`
+* An object
+* A function which returns an object.

+The object loaded or returned from the function is appended to the app object under the layer's namespace.

+e.g.

+/path/to/app/layers/controllers/BookController.js becomes app.controllers.bookController
+/path/to/app/layers/services/AuthorService.js becomes app.services.authorService

-One exception is made: any file beggining with "Base" is ignored.
+One exception is made when loading the layer files: Any file whose name begins with "Base" is ignored.
 This name can be overriden by specifying the `excludePrefix` option.

 i.e.